-UN-3: Bargaining in Federal Sector Labor Relations (1 day)
+UN-4: Bargaining in Federal Sector Labor Relations (1 day)

 Course Topics: Impact and implementation; collective bargaining agreements (CBAs); management-union relationships; good and bad ways to implement bargaining.

-UN-4: Labor Relations Meetings, Official Time & ULPs (1 day)
+UN-5: Labor Relations Meetings, Official Time & ULPs (1 day)

-UN-5: EEO Basics for Union Representatives (1 day)
+UN-6: EEO Basics for Union Representatives (1 day)

-UN-6: Representing Employees in Disciplinary Proceedings (1 day)
+UN-7: Representing Employees in Disciplinary Proceedings (1 day)

-UN-7: Hearing Advocacy for Union Representatives (3 days)
+UN-8: Hearing Advocacy for Union Representatives (3 days)

-Course Topics: Preparing a case; evidence; getting organized for the hearing; techniques of effective direct and cross-examination; developing, preparing and trying the case.
+Course Topics: Preparing a case; evidence; depositions; getting organized for the hearing; interview techniques; developing and trying the case.

-UN-8: Legal Writing Skills for Union Representatives (1 day)
+UN-9: Legal Writing Skills for Union Representatives (1 day)